-- Data remaining on the physical device is not erased during creation, but is zeroed out on demand at a later time on first write from the virtual machine.
+Data remaining on the physical device is not erased during creation but is zeroed out on-demand at a later time on the first write from the virtual machine.

-- Using the default flat virtual disk format does not zero out or eliminate the possibility of recovering deleted files or restoring old data that might be present on this allocated space.
+Using the default flat virtual disk format does not zero out or eliminate the possibility of recovering deleted files or restoring old data that might be present in this allocated space.

 Thick Provision Eager Zeroed

 A type of thick virtual disk that supports clustering features such as Fault Tolerance.